gmaurer/fin_tech_assessment/README.md

 # fin_tech_assessment
 ## Improvements with more time:
-- dockerize script to allow this to be set up on any environment since it would be self contained
+- dockerize script to allow this to be set up on any environment since it would be self contained, this project was set up to facilitate a shift to containers